Mercy rule: College football

-Despite the NCAA Football Rules Committee's subsequent ruling (A.R.
-3-2-2-I) that a "running clock" is not permitted, a continuous clock was used September 5, 2013, beginning in the fourth quarter when the Georgia Tech Yellow Jackets had a 63–0 lead against the Elon Phoenix.
-That was at the request of Elon coach Jason Swepson and agreed upon by Georgia Tech coach Paul Johnson.
-Georgia Tech won the game 70–0.

-However, in the Mississippi Association of Community and Junior Colleges, a running clock is allowed if the team is ahead by 38 points or more.
-This rule, unique only to the MACJC, was instituted in 2013.
+In the case of the two-year junior colleges, only the Mississippi Association of Community Colleges Conference has a mercy rule for football that has been implemented since the 2014 football season in that if a team is leading by 38 points or more after halftime, the clock will run continuously in the second half.

 Soccer

 International Blind Sports Federation rules require that any time during a game in which one team has scored ten more goals than the other team that game is deemed completed.
-In U.S. high school soccer, most states use a mercy rule that ends the game if one team is ahead by ten or more goals at any point from halftime onward, effectively turning it into The Soccer Tournament in that an Elam ending type target score of one team being ahead by ten goals is set.
+In U.S. high school soccer, most states use a mercy rule that ends the game if one team is ahead by ten or more goals at any point from halftime onward, effectively turning it into The Soccer Tournament in that an Elam Ending type target score of one team being ahead by ten goals is set.
 Once the lead is up to ten goals, the game ends.
 Youth soccer leagues use variations on the rule.